 Learn how to make a delicious water pie.
 This creamy, buttery pie is easy to make with only a few basic ingredients.
 You won’t believe it, but water is one of the primary ingredients!

-Cooks during the Great Depression era found creative ways to feed their loved ones with limited resources, and one of these is water pie recipe .
+Cooks during the Great Depression era found creative ways to feed their loved ones with limited resources, and one of these was a water pie recipe.

 How to make Water pie :